 I followed up the Forum with a Breakfast in June where Air Chief Marshall Sir Angus Houston AK, AFC (Ret) spoke to 50 local businesses about Australia’s future defence procurement needs.
 He spoke about his experience of Defence force procurement and explored some next steps for Sunshine Coast companies.

-More recently I took the initiative forward with a Fisher Defence Industry Workshop in October at the University of the Sunshine Coast (USC).
+More recently I took the initiative forward with a Fisher Defence Industry Workshop at the University of the Sunshine Coast (USC).
 This was a workshop style session where local businesses were placed in a small group with a mentor who guided them individually through the process of Defence Industry engagement.
 Since then I have held an Export focussed event with the Export Finance Corporation, invited former Australian Army General Senator Jim Molan to present to local businesses on Australia's stategic situation, and held a Construction industry focussed event.

 I will be organising further events in the future.
 Please sign up by emailing email@example.com to receive notifications of upcoming Defence Industry events in Fisher.

 Success for the Sunshine Coast in building a Defence Industry hub will depend on our ability to build relationships and work together.
 In addition to events, the Initiative offers further networking opportunities for individuals and businesses who are interested in pursuing work in the Defence Industry.
 In particular, my office is able to make introductions to relevant businesses in our region, as well as to liaisons at the major prime defence contractors and appropriate government contacts.